corndel-swe/js-supportbank-woodde-ubs/day-1-workshop.md

 and return the equivalent amount in the second currency.

 Feel free to hard-code the exchange rates for now.
-We'll improve this in the next workshop.
+We'll improve this in a later workshop.